josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/🇷🇺🇬🇧_the_russia_of_the_west_the_uk_of_the_east.md

 ---

-# 🧭 X. Mirror States And Misrecognition
+## 🧭 Mirror States And Misrecognition

 Britain and Russia frequently misunderstand one another partly because:
 > they partially recognise one another.